CommonAccord/Cmacc-Org/Doc/Wx/com/cooleygo/US/Consult/Sec/Exh_ProjectAssignment_v01.md

 3.Ti=Invoicing

-3.sec={The_Consultant} shall invoice {the_Client} monthly for services and expenses and shall provide such reasonable receipts or other documentation of expenses as {the_Client} might request, including copies of time records.
+3.sec={_The_Consultant} shall invoice {the_Client} monthly for services and expenses and shall provide such reasonable receipts or other documentation of expenses as {the_Client} might request, including copies of time records.

 4.Ti=Payment

-4.sec=Payment terms are net thirty (30) days from receipt of invoice.  {The_Client} will be invoiced on the first day of each month for services rendered and expenses incurred during the previous month.
+4.sec=Payment terms are net thirty (30) days from receipt of invoice.  {_The_Client} will be invoiced on the first day of each month for services rendered and expenses incurred during the previous month.

 5.Ti=Maximum Chargeable